kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

 kubectl apply -f $EXERCISE_DIR/apis/resources-database.yaml
 ```

 We've created PublishedResource objects for `clusters` and `databases` resources of the `postgresql.cnpg.io` API group.
-Give yourself a second and check the definitions we've just applyied.
+Give yourself a second and check the definitions we've just applied.
 Take a look at the `publish-cnpg-cluster` PublishedResource, and you'll notice that it's not publishing just the pgsql Cluster, but also a Secret:

 ```yaml
   # ... snip ...